-- 1. Raise the deck up enough to increase the space between the deck and the right drive tire. - 2.
-Remove the front skid (A) by removing five nuts (B). - 3.
-Loosen the draper tension, and push the idler roller inward as far as possible.
+- 1. Raise the deck high enough to increase the space between the deck and the right drive tire. - 2.
+Remove front skid (A) by removing five nuts (B). - 3.
+Loosen draper tension, and push the idler roller inward as far as possible.